matter-labs/era-compiler-solidity/README.md

 ## Troubleshooting

-- If you get a “failed to authenticate when downloading repository… if the git CLI succeeds then net.git-fetch-with-cli may help here” error, then prepending the `cargo` command with `CARGO_NET_GIT_FETCH_WITH_CLI=true` may help.
-- On MacOS, `git config --global credential.helper osxkeychain` followed by cloning a repository manually with a personal access token may help.
 - Unset any LLVM-related environment variables you may have set, especially `LLVM_SYS_<version>_PREFIX` (see e.g. [https://crates.io/crates/llvm-sys](https://crates.io/crates/llvm-sys) and [https://llvm.org/docs/GettingStarted.html#local-llvm-configuration](https://llvm.org/docs/GettingStarted.html#local-llvm-configuration)).
 To make sure: `set | grep LLVM`

 ## License